RobCranfill/MIDI-bit/README.md

 # Design Goals
 Something that plugs into the USB port of a MIDI keyboard, with auto start/stop, so you can forget about it.

-Minimum Viable Product: Accumulate total practice time for a given interval.
+Minimum Viable Product: Accumulate total practice time until reset.

-Stretch goals: Internet connectivity, with an app to slice and dice the data.
+Stretch goals: Internet connectivity, with an app to slice and dice the data all pretty-like.

 # Operation
-* Plug it in to MIDI & USB power (or LiPo for Feather)
+* Plug it in to MIDI & USB power (Feather can run on battery but is that practical?)
-* NeoPixel will blink blue 5 times; you have 2 seconds to press the BOOT button to put it into "DEV MODE" (see below).
 * Play the keyboard and watch your time accumulate!
-* If no MIDI is connected, or no MIDI events are detected in the timeout period (60 seconds in RUN mode, 10 seconds in DEV mode) the screen will be blanked and the red LED will blink once per second (3 times if no MIDI, just for now).
+* If no MIDI is connected, or no MIDI events are detected in the timeout period (60 seconds in RUN mode, 10 seconds in DEV mode (see below)) the screen will be blanked and the red LED will blink once per second (3 blinks per second if no MIDI, just for now).

 * RUN/DEV MODE
   * For now, there are these two modes.
 Useful for development, but ultimately not needed?